-Getting weapons to Ukraine: Western allies scramble to deliver
+Western allies tightlipped about how they move military aid into Ukraine

 “When we get that list of current needs, we’re going through and figuring out: what partners do we know that have U.S. origin equipment to meet the requirement, then reaching out to individual countries and saying ‘Ukrainians are in need of, say, antitank missiles.
 We know you’ve got 300 of them, do you have any excess. … would you consider transferring them?’ ” the State Department official said.

 “It’s a fluid situation, but we’re getting it into a good groove right now,” the official said.
-But “it would be misleading if I left you with the impression this is a perfectly well-organized operation … We’ve been at this for a week, with things coming constantly.
+But “it would be misleading if I left you with the impression this is a perfectly well-organized operation. … We’ve been at this for a week, with things coming constantly.
 We’re just working as fast as we can.”

-A senior U.S. defense official said Friday that the United States was accelerating ammunition deliveries and has facilitated the transfer of Mi-17 helicopters, but no fixed-wing aircraft.
+A senior U.S. defense official said Friday that the United States was accelerating ammunition deliveries and has facilitated the transfer of Mi-17 helicopters but no fixed-wing aircraft.
 Since the attack started last week, 14 countries have sent supplies, the official said.
 On the U.S. side, a handover process that typically takes weeks or months has been compressed to hours and days.

 “I think all of us have been tremendously impressed with how effectively the Ukrainian armed forces have been using the equipment that we’ve provided them,” the official said.